ckhilpisch/ReadMe_Generator/output/README.md

 </ol>

 ## Description:
-Takes info from User and then uses it to write a professional README.md for the user
+The application takes information from a user and creates a professional README for the user to use on Github

 ## Installation:
-run in bash by typing in node index.js
+Install Inquirer in the Terminal by using 'npm i inquirer'.
+The go to the termail and run node on the index.js

 ## Usage:
-The user goes in to the command line and is then prompted with some question.
-The answers supplied are then used to dynamically create a README
+The user provides information about the application created.
+That information is then dynamically pushed to a README page that is placed in the output folder

 ## Contributing:
-Email me fopr contribution guidlines.
-Git pulls are always welcome!
+Email me to make changes.
+Forks on Github are always welcome.

 ## Testing:
 n/a